Aishat-Akinyemi/aishatakinyemi.com-blog/cl3d84k9r0a6ly3nv9wzh6bc2.md

 Some of the underlying technologies include Torrent, Erasure coding techniques to ensure redundancy, Merkle DAG, Distributed Hash Tables, Blockchain technologies and Consensus mechanisms, etc.

 ![StorageWorks-01-1.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1652977172874/yVNlxLJLI.jpg align="left") [Technical Overview of DS - Alex Morris](https://weteachblockchain.org/courses/decentralized-storage/2/technical_overview)
 - **Data Sharding:** fragmenting a file to be stored in the network into chunks of data.
-In some DSN, e.g. Safenetwork and Storj, the data is encrypted before its sharded
+In some DSN, e.g. Safenetwork and Storj, the data is encrypted before it is sharded
 - **Content addressing**: As stated earlier, DSN stores and retrieves data based on its contents.
 This is achieved through hashing algorithms and Merkle Directed Acyclic Graphs (DAG) and Distributed Hash Tables.

     The data to be addressed is passed through a hash function to generate its CID.
 A hash function is (a) deterministic: the same inputs always return the same CID. (b) a one-way function – the input data cannot be derived from its CID. (c) the CID is unique, a slight change in data results in a different CID.